COP28 summit must hasten just transition progress

-We are encouraged by the growing momentum to situate “just transition” strongly in the UN Framework Convention on Climate Change (UNFCCC) processes which for the first time, at COP26 in November 2021, parties reflected the importance of Just Transition to NetZero emissions in the final decision text, as well as the provision of adequate limate finance to support the transitions.
+We are encouraged by the growing momentum to situate “just transition” strongly in UN Framework Convention on Climate Change (UNFCCC) processes which for the first time, at COP26 in November 2021, parties reflected the importance of Just transition to NetZero emissions in the final decision text, as well as the provision of adequate climate finance to support the transitions.

-Just Transitions can support more robust and equitable mitigation outcomes, with tailored approaches addressing different contexts.
-Just Transition is situated centrally throughout in the synthesis report, highlighted in the context of reaching mid-century goals, in mobilising finance, and in implementing ambitious climate action.
+Just transitions can support more robust and equitable mitigation outcomes, with tailored approaches addressing different contexts.
+Just transition is situated centrally throughout the synthesis report, highlighted in the context of reaching mid-century goals, mobilising finance, and implementing ambitious climate action.

 Here at home, the PCC is deepening work around monitoring the transition.
 With the vision and milestones for achieving a just transition increasingly concrete in South Africa, it is essential to develop a process of tracking progress towards those objectives, with a strong focus on evaluation, ensuring that the tracking work improves policy- and decision-making.